 Carpet Drying Checklist

-- If it is safe to do so, turn off all the circuit breakers supplying electricity to wet areas and remove any small electrical devices from these areas.
+- If it is safe to do so, turn off all the circuit breakers supplying electricity to wet areas.
+Remove any small electrical devices from these areas.

 - To further minimize any damages, avoid walking on the wet carpet any more than necessary.

 - Remove any smaller furnishings from carpet, and / or place aluminum foil under legs.
 This helps prevent rust or furniture stains, which consequently, may become permanent.

 - Hang draperies and pin up furniture skirts to avoid contact with wet floors, helping to prevent water marks.